fedora-riscv/releng/docs/source/contributing.rst

     On branch docs
     nothing to commit, working directory clean

-    $ pullupstream master
+    $ pullupstream main
-    Switched to branch 'master'
+    Switched to branch 'main'
-    Your branch is up-to-date with 'origin/master'.
+    Your branch is up-to-date with 'origin/main'.
     Already up-to-date.
     Everything up-to-date
     Switched to branch 'docs'